learn-co-curriculum/dsc-bernoulli-and-binomial-distribution-lab/README.md

 ![png](index_files/index_21_0.png)

-You can see that, with a 25% strike hit rate, even when simulating 5000 times, an almost perfect and/or perfect game of 9 and 10 strikes didn't even occur once!
-If you change your seed, however, you'll see that perfect games will show up occasionally.
+You should see that, with a 25% strike hit rate, even when simulating 5000 times, an almost perfect and/or perfect game of 9 and 10 strikes didn't even occur once!
+If you change the random seed, however, you'll see that perfect games will show up occasionally.

 Next, let's create the CDF based on these results.
 You can use `np.cumsum` to obtain cumulative probabilities.